uccl-project/uccl-project.github.io/src/content/posts/uccl-ep.md

 ## Performance

 On EFA, we observe UCCL-EP significantly outperforms other baselines as we increase the number of tokens in the dispatch and combine.
+We used unmodified [Perplexity MoE Kernels](https://github.com/perplexityai/pplx-kernels/tree/master) and ran on H200 with EFA NICs.
+For the NVSHMEM and Torch baselines, we wrote an efficient packing and unpacking kernel, and relied on their respective AlltoAll APIs to distribute packed tokens to destination ranks in a single contiguous transfer.

 <p align="center">
   <img src="https://raw.githubusercontent.com/uccl-project/uccl-project.github.io/main/assets/uccl-ep/ep-efa.png" alt="UCCL-EP EFA results" width="500"/>